pacmad/Theatre-ReactJs-Laravel/README.md

 A restful application with Laravel 6 + ReactJS that allows to:
-Manage movies and list them with categories.
+Manage movies (add - delete - edit - show (poster, video, data) )
+Filtered with dates and categories...
+Add comment on movie